tektoncd/community/teps/0021-results-api.md

 ### Automatic Completed Resource Cleanup

-Once results have been stored durably, this gives us the flexibilty to clean up completed TaskRuns to minimize the number of objects we store in etcd.
+Once results have been stored durably, this gives us the flexibility to clean up completed resources to minimize the number of objects we store in etcd.
+This would likely be a feature of the Results controller - e.g. once my TaskRun has been uploaded to the Results API, automatically delete the TaskRun on the cluster to free up resources.

 This is a common problem that has come up for users (e.g. https://github.com/tektoncd/plumbing/issues/439, https://github.com/tektoncd/pipeline/issues/1302).
 While we do want to address this in the future, we are considering this out of scope for this TEP.